Clementine Helm: Career

 Clementine Helm started her career as an author with the publication of songs for children in 1861.
 She was the author of more than 40 books, many of which were printed in several editions.
 Besides books she also published many short stories as well as fairy-tales and was the publisher of various anthologies.
-In 1895, just a year before her death, she started publishing the annual „Junge Mädchen.
-Ein Almanach“ together with Frida Schanz who continued publishing it until 1904.
+In 1895, just a year before her death, she started publishing the annual "Junge Mädchen.
+Ein Almanach" together with Frida Schanz who continued publishing it until 1904.
+In her book Dornröschen und Schneewittchen (1893) a character was Dr Berner who was a mineralogist and one of the female characters was an orphan raised by a mineralogist who supported Darwin's ideas on evolution.